LovreB/tech-bootcamp-ws/README.md

 ### 3.4.4 Call the search method from the Presentation layer

-Now we can try calling this method from the api movies route that we created
+Now we can try calling this method from the api movies route that we created by updating it to include our newly created `searchByTitle` method:

 ```typescript
 import { NextRequest, NextResponse } from "next/server";